eertrj/Network-Topology-Study/Large_Network_Testing_Guide.md

 4. **Connected Graphs**: All networks remain connected
 5. **Geographical Patterns**: Clear distance-based connection preferences

-The results will demonstrate that GlucoXe's geographical network approach scales effectively from thousands to millions of nodes while maintaining the small-world properties essential for efficient message propagation.
+The results will demonstrate that geographical network approaches scale effectively from thousands to millions of nodes while maintaining the small-world properties essential for efficient message propagation.